Met868/website-pat-mot/README.md

 HTML5 and CSS3

-Getting ready for a new job - Junior Frontend Developer :)
+Getting ready for a possible new job - Junior Frontend Developer :)